hammerofdawn/victory/README.md

 ## License

 A license is yet to be written.
-Please contact one of the authors if you would like to use Victory.
+Please [contact Denis](mailto:deni@radera.net) if you would like to use Victory.

 ## Acknowledgments